kanthgithub/tokensale/Swapper/README.md

 ## Features:
 1. Monitor & Manage the whole progress of ParcelX public tokensales.
 2. Ensure GPX converted from ethereum token to our mainchain.
-Need a full-node mvsd running on local.

 ## Environment:
 +  To build & run this golang project, you need create a soft link from this folder into $GOPATH\src\parcelx.io\Swapper.